rse-ops/ci/cmake/README.md

         ${prefix} -t ${container} .
 ```

 For either approach above, you can add this file (name it something appropriate like `container-test.yaml`) to .github/workflows in your repository, and it will trigger and run the tests in parallel.
-It's that easy!
+We are also working on templates to make this easier for you to do, and will update the documentation here when that is done.

 ## 5. Optimizations